padeir0/millipascal/spec.md

 Strings and characters are ascii, no fuzz here.
 If you need to encode other UTF8 codepoints use blobs and number literals.

-These two require a little smartness in the lexer, because of escapes and arbitrary ascii values, but can be dealt easily.
+Strings and chars require a little smartness in the lexer, because of escapes and arbitrary ascii values, but can be dealt easily.